npretor/circuitprinter/Documentation/howto/tool_setup.md

 ## Adding a screw paste extruder
 (assumes Duet, Duex5,  Rep-rap firmware 3+ )
-1. Add the tool: <a href="https://docs.duet3d.com/User_manual/Reference/Gcodes#m563-define-or-remove-a-tool"> link </a> and choose a slot: I'm choosing the third slot from the right
+1. Add the tool: <a href="https://docs.duet3d.com/User_manual/Reference/Gcodes#m563-define-or-remove-a-tool"> link </a> and choose a slot: I'm choosing the third slot from the right viewed from the back
 2. Set drive direction
     ```
     M569 P5 S1   #